GunnarPDX/Elixir-Finance/README.md

 ### Params

 All arguments must be decimals with the exception of "strictly integer type" arguments such as `days` which may be either decimal, float or int.
 If you are unsure just use decimals.

 ### Return Values

 Requests return a 2-tuple with the standard `:ok` or `:error` status.

-All results within `:ok` tuples are Decimals.
+All results within `:ok` tuples are Decimals, and are string error-messages in `:error` tuples.

 #### Ex: